 The Truth About Estrogen and Cancer

 Everybody knows estrogen causes breast cancer.
 The media reports about the Woman’s Health Initiative (WHI) have been abundantly clear.
 The message is estrogen causes breast cancer.
 But do we really know that, or have we just been told that?
-The fear of hormone replacement therapy (HRT), like the Sword of Damocles, looms over the head of all who dare use or prescribe estrogen replacement therapy.
+The fear of hormone replacement therapy (HRT), like the Sword of Damocles, looms over the heads of all who dare use or prescribe estrogen replacement therapy.
 The frequent negative media reports on breast cancer as well as Black Box warnings preclude women from feeling safe to take it and doctors reluctant to prescribe it.

 But let's take a closer look.